AikidoSec/firewall-php/docs/troubleshooting.md

 ## Switching PHP versions

 Switching PHP versions after installing Zen is not currently supported.
-If you need to change your PHP version, you must uninstall and reinstall the firewall.
+If you need to change your PHP version, you must uninstall and reinstall the firewall:

-### Reinstall steps

 1. **Uninstall the current package**